rzymek/cv/krzysztof.rzymkowski.md

 ## Senior Software Developer
 I am a truly passionate and versatile Developer with over 10 years experience, mainly in the Java and Web technologies.
 I tend to be the go-to guy for the most difficult technical problems in the workspace.

-I love to right clean, readable and thus maintainable code.
+I love to write clean, readable and thus maintainable code.
 I always ask myself whether the stuff I've just written will make sense to someone a year from now.
 To keep myself ahead in the game I'm closely following [Hacker News](http://news.ycombinator.com), [DailyJS](http://dailyjs.com/) and [Coding Horror](http://codinghorror.com).
 I'm a proponent of Open-Source and a fan of the GNU/Linux ecosystem.

 My personal development projects focus around modern Web technologies.
 I'm currently implementing an order scheduling system in [MeteorJS](https://www.meteor.com/).
 Lately I've written a simple webapp for sending PGP messages (running on [Parse](https://parse.com)), a [Web Map Tile Service to OSM Tiles proxy](https://github.com/rzymek/geomap) ([on AppEngine](https://geoportal-gps.appspot.com/)) and a web tracking system collecting locations from Android and [dedicated GSM devices](https://www.google.com/search?q=tk+106).